-(B) The supervising member shall review the evidence obtained during the investigation to determine whether the licensee's or certificate holder's identified practice deficiency can be corrected through participation in the practice intervention and improvement program (PIIP) rather than through formal disciplinary action.
+(B) The supervising member shall review the evidence obtained during the investigation to determine whether the individual's identified practice deficiency can be corrected through participation in the practice intervention and improvement program (PIIP) rather than through formal disciplinary action.
 Criteria to use when making this determination include, but are not limited to, the following:

-(2) Whether the licensee's or certificate holder's practice deficiency resulted in harm or other untoward outcome for the patient;
+(2) Whether the individual's practice deficiency resulted in harm or other untoward outcome for the patient;

 (3) The likelihood that the identified practice deficiency at issue is a deficiency that can be corrected through remediation;

-(4) The extent of the licensee's or certificate holder's cooperation with the board during the investigation;
+(4) The extent of the individual's cooperation with the board during the investigation;

-(5) Whether the licensee's or certificate holder's identified practice deficiency represented an intentional or willful commission or omission by the licensee or certificate holder;
+(5) Whether the individual's identified practice deficiency represented an intentional or willful commission or omission by the individual;

 (6) The frequency of the occurrence of the identified practice deficiency;